 Credits: Volvo, Timaya, Ding Dong, I-Octane, Kevin Lyttle, Konshens and Theophilus London.

 Nadiah NfuZion is Australia’s ﬁrst and currently only freelance dancer, choreographer and educator specialising in Dancehall and various African street dances on the international market.
 She is a member of the global Dancehall collective – DANCA®Family – and Paris based house and all styles female crew, Paradox-sal.
-Nadiah has been conducting regular workshops throughout Australia for many years but alongside Dancehall, she has also been sharing and spreading her personal styles – DANCEHALL FUZION & AFRO FUZION – in South Africa, Europe, USA, Egypt and even in Jamaica!
+Nadiah has been teaching weekly classes and conducting regular workshops throughout Australia since 2010 and more recently relocated to Paris, France.
+To date, Nadiah has shared her style of Dancehall and/or Afro in South Africa, Portugal, Germany, Poland, France, Switzerland, Egypt, Canada, UK, USA, and even in the motherland, Jamaica!

 - Juste Debout 2017 Dancehall Champion